teika97/duke/docs/README.md

 # User Guide
 ## 1. Introduction
 Project Duke is a a Personal Assistant Chatbot that helps a person keep track of various things.
-In order to run Duke, please ensure you have Java versions 11 or later installed in your computer.
+In order to run Duke, please ensure you have Java versions 11 installed in your computer.

-Download the latest version of Duke and ensure you have Java version 11 or later versions installed in your computer.
+Download the latest version of Duke i.e. duke-0.3.jar.

+To run the application:
+* For Mac Users, run the jar file in terminal
+* For Window Users, double-click the jar file

 ## 2. Features
-This application continues the following features as described in this section.
+This application contains the following features as described in this section.
 Please follow the set command syntax as shown below:

 #### 2.1 Add new tasks into the task list